 At night the North Industrial areas of Hillsboro can emit heat well into the morning.
 That heat can hang over our valley and keep areas over and downwind of the Heat Island up to 7 degrees warmer.
 That is significant.
 Anyone who has seen the 1,350 parking spaces at Huffman and Brookwood should be thinking about this now.
 That Amazon delivery center is just 1 of 20 massive buildings going up right now in that one area.
 So hot days over 90 degrees are going to really create some massive heat increases.

 Asphalt and cement can burn the skin of a child or person eat 125 degrees.
 At 150 degrees, which we proved is far below the top temperature possible, severe burns will happen.
 At 160 degrees, asphalt will start to liquefy, which we witnessed during the Heat Bubble of 2021.
 On those days in 2021, we took a highly accurate digital thermometer out into Hillsboro in that heat and took readings and filmed our findings.
 It was very eye-opening.

 We found temperatures as high as 169 degrees during the heat dome.
-We also checked white painted areas, stone, brick, stucco, and light concrete vs. dark asphalt.
+We also checked white-painted areas, stone, brick, stucco, and light concrete vs. dark asphalt.
 Various materials had a difference of up to 60 degrees.
-Grass was the best surface, followed by white and light cement materials and lighter colored walls.
+The grass was the best surface, followed by white and light cement materials and lighter-colored walls.
 Then brick and darker asphalt.
 The darker the asphalt, the hotter it was.
-Heat Islands in Hillsboro are a problem now and at the rate we are building, they promise to be a terrible problem in the very near future.
+Heat Islands in Hillsboro are a problem now, and at the rate, we are building, they promise to be a terrible problem in the very near future.